Mrbanano/Arduino-line-follower/README.md

 [Website](https://mrbanano.github.io/navbar-with-search-filter/)

- **Arduino-line-follower** is a program written in `C++`, it is used to control a tire robot that moves on a line, either black or white
+ **Arduino-line-follower** is a program written in `C++`, it is used to control a tire robot that moves on a line, either black or white.

 <p align="center">
   <a href="https://github.com/Mrbanano"><img src="https://i.postimg.cc/02zRxLRf/esquemamontaje-Siguelineas2.jpg" height="500"></a>